bekk/funksjonell-frontend/day2/README.md

 ## Part 2 - Memory
 In this part, we will start to setup the view logic of the Memory game.
-We have provided an object `data` that represent a snapshot of the game state.
+We have provided an object `game` that represent a snapshot of the game state.
 We will use this state to help us create and test the layout of the game.
 The result should look something like this: **[Goal of the day](http://jsbin.com/yetiqok/282)**

 1. A click on a `<Card>` opens it
 2. A click on a second `<Card>` opens it